dk14/wolfram-mega/docs/traders.md

 ```bash
 npm run peer cfg/mempool-trader.json
 ```
-REST will be available at:
+Trader Console UI and REST will be available at:

 - http://localhost:7080/